Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions

 \section{Summary and Conclusions}

 In conclusion, we have used the AMPT model to simulate the initial stages of the relativistic heavy ion collision.
-Since in the early stages of the collision the system has a lot of temperature fluctuations, we have calculated these temperature fluctuations in the partonic phase using the standard energy density - temperature relationship.
+Since in the early stages of the collision the system has a lot of temperature fluctuations, we have calculated these temperature fluctuations in the partonic phase.
+The system is divided into smaller grid cells and the temperature in these smaller subsystems is obtained by using the ideal gas energy density - temperature relationship.
+For an ideal gas in equilibrium, all the temperatures in this smaller subsystems should have been the same.
+However, we find that the temperature in the smaller grid cells are not the same throughout the whole system.
+This indicates that the system is not in equilibrium.
+We plot the temperature fluctuations of the system in the initial stages and calculate the temperature fluctuations between different cells in the grid.
 The temperature fluctuations of an out of equilibrium system can be studied using the Tsallis statistics provided the inverse of the temperature $\beta$ can be fitted with a $\chi^2$ distribution.
 The $\beta$ obtained from our simulations is fitted with a $\chi^2$ distribution and then used to obtain the entropic index $(q)$.

-Our first result was obtaining a relationship between the effective temperature of the system and the entropic index.
-Similar to previous studies and experimental results, we find that there is a linear dependency between the temperature $T_{eff}$ and the entropic index $q$ for the partonic system.
+Our first result was obtaining a relationship between the effective temperature of the system and the entropic index in the partonic stages of the collision.
+Similar to previous studies, we find that there is a linear dependency between the temperature $T_{eff}$ and the entropic index $q$ for the partonic system.
 The slope of the line, however, depends on the kind of particles chosen to obtain the temperature of the system.
-Here we have looked at the partonic system in the initial stages of the heavy ion collision and hence the slope is different from the hadronic system.
+Though there have been previous work showing this relationship, that was in the hadronic phase.
+We show that a similar relationship also holds in the partonic phase.
+Since, we have looked at the partonic system in the initial stages of the heavy ion collision, the slope we obtain is different from the hadronic system.